contrast-zone/fractarchy-ide/README.md

 Installing and running the app:

-1. install the app: `git clone https://github.com/fractarchy/fractarchy-note`
+1. clone the app: `git clone https://github.com/fractarchy/fractarchy-note`
 2. start the app: `node fractarchy-note 8080`
 3. the app is running at port 8080.
 Visit [http://localhost:8080/](http://localhost:8080/) from the browser.